 Worsening Panama Canal drought conditions are adversely affecting businesses all around the world.
 Significantly lower-than-usual water levels at this critical maritime passage have directly impacted supply chains and world trade.
 As fewer ships carry less cargo through the canal, stakeholders must change their shipping methods.

-Continue reading to learn about the effects of the Panama Canal drought on global shipping.
+Continue reading to learn about the effects of the drought on global shipping.
 Discover strategies to protect supply chains and logistics in an evolving global trade environment.

 Why is the Panama Canal Important to World Trade?

 The Panama Canal serves as a crucial shortcut for global trade and holds a reputation for being highly successful.
-About $270 billion of trade passes through the Panama Canal every year.
+About $270 billion of trade passes through every year.

 The canal connects the Pacific and Atlantic Oceans.
 It does this by passing through the Caribbean Sea.
 This route is 8,000 miles shorter than going around South America.
 It has been a major win for international logistics and global trade.